We are an Infant and Primary School catering for children from age 3 to age 11.

 |Year 6||10-11||01.09.11 – 31.08.12|

 We operate a waiting list for all year groups; there is no charge to put your child’s name on the waiting list and you can apply at any time of the academic year.
 Please call or visit the School, or simply email the School Registrar (firstname.lastname@example.org) to request an application form.
 This should be returned with a copy of the child’s and sponsoring parent’s passport.

 When a space becomes available in a class, parents on the waiting list are contacted.
 Priority is given to the children of parents employed by Royal Court Affairs and children who have current siblings at the School.
 Before a place can be offered, the child will be invited to come to School for an assessment to check that he/she is working at the level required for that year group.
 Pupils coming from other British Curriculum Schools in Muscat, the UK or International Schools overseas may be admitted on the basis of a recent school report.

 There is a charge of OMR 100 for an assessment.
 This is deducted from the Enrolment Fee if a place is accepted.
-If the School is unable to offer a place for any reason, the fee is refunded.
 If the application is declined or withdrawn, the fee is retained by the School.